Skip to main content

 OpenAthens federation

 Scroll down to the OpenAthens section and switch 'Allow sign-in for any OpenAthens domain' from deny to allow.
 This will not make you live yet but will make some things on the details tab of the application record mandatory and reveal a toggle for live and development.
 Toggling it live and saving will trigger our service desk to run some tests before pushing the button that puts you in the metadata and lets our mutual customers sign in.
-For details see: Getting production ready
+For details see: Getting production ready with Keystone

 Any other federation